contagon/handbook/handbook/9-relief-society.md

 ## 9.5 Stake Relief Society Leaders

 The stake president calls and sets apart a woman to serve as the stake Relief Society president.
 If a stake is large enough, she recommends one or two women to serve as counselors and another to serve as secretary.
 These women are called and set apart by a member of the stake presidency or an assigned high councilor.
-For information about the responsibilities of the stake Relief Society presidency and secretary, see [6.7.1](6-stake-leadership.md#671-stake-relief-society-young-women-primary-and-sunday-school-presidencies) and [6.7.3](6-stake-leadership.md#673-aostake-organization-secretaries).
+For information about the responsibilities of the stake Relief Society presidency and secretary, see [6.7.1](6-stake-leadership.md#671-stake-relief-society-young-women-primary-and-sunday-school-presidencies) and [6.7.3](6-stake-leadership.md#673-ao-stake-organization-secretaries).

 The stake president meets regularly (usually monthly) with the stake Relief Society president or presidency.
 They counsel together about the work of salvation and exaltation.
 They also discuss (1) the progress and needs of sisters in the stake and (2) Relief Society meetings, instruction, and activities.

 The stake Relief Society presidency instructs ward Relief Society presidencies in their responsibilities for missionary work and temple and family history work.
 They do this under the direction of the stake presidency.
 High councilors are assigned to assist.
 See [23.1](23.md#231-share-the-gospel) and [25.2](25-temple-and-family-history-work.md#252-organizing-temple-and-family-history-work-in-the-ward).

-If the stake has a young single adult committee, a member of the stake Relief Society presidency serves on it (see [14.3.2](14-single-members.md#1432-stake-young-single-adult-committee)).
+If the stake has a young single adult committee, a member of the stake Relief Society presidency serves on it.
+The same is true if the stake has a single adult committee.
+(See [14.1.1.2](14-single-members.md#14112-stake-single-adult-and-young-single-adult-committees).)

 ## 9.6 Additional Guidelines and Policies

 ### 9.6.1 Members with Disabilities

 The Relief Society presidency gives particular care to members with disabilities.
-For information about helping these members, see [disability.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/life/disability) and [38.8.28](38-church-policies-and-guidelines.md#38828-members-with-disabilities).
+For information about helping these members, see [disability.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/life/disability) and [38.8.26](38-church-policies-and-guidelines.md#38826-members-with-disabilities).

 ### 9.6.2 Literacy